ardarkan/RedJava/README.md

 ![RedJava3](https://user-images.githubusercontent.com/55928282/113066449-3643df00-91c3-11eb-8381-7e0d340feadd.PNG)

 There is a Unity WebGL build so you can run the game with your web browser.
 Only Mozilla Firefox can run the game right now.
-To run the game with Firefox change "privacy.file_unique_origin" to "false" in about:config.
+To run the game with Firefox, change "privacy.file_unique_origin" to "false" in about:config.